 Since we had CPR the day before I decided to review the emergency equipment available on the ward.
 There is one corner room which is air conditioned where equipment is stored and where admission exams and procedures are performed.
 We pulled down the emergency box, sort of like our crash cart, but in a giant tackle box and began reviewing all of the contents and what the purpose was for each item.
 While we were in the exam/admit room, my thirsty students asked if I knew how to operate all of the equipment in the room.
 Yup! (thank goodness) So one by one we reviewed each piece of equipment, how to turn it on and off, what it was used for, how to clean it after patient use, where it was stored, what types of patients would need this type of equipment, etc. While I was reviewing all of this, 2 new interns from England who were going to meet Dr Paul (pediatrician) to begin their orientation to this area came in the room.
 Thank goodness they arrived because many of the meds in the tackle box were British, so even though I could guess at their names and uses, it was nice to have them confirm I was guessing correctly.
 The interns elected to stay and listen to the review of equipment and meds, knowing they may have to use this room some day when they start working.
 They thanked me for including them in our review.
 And my students respected me a little bit more for sharing our knowledge with strangers.
 At least that is how I interpreted their behavior.

 I left my students to head to my pick-up stop for Elias, our driver to take me back to home base.
 On the way to my stop, the Matron of Nursing, stopped me to see if I could stop by the maternity ward the next day to “go over” the “Helping Babies Breath” program.
 Helping Babies Breath is a modified NRP course for third world countries with limited resources.
 Dr Douglas, one the OB physicians had asked if I would teach the program to the midwives, L&D nurses and staff but Dr Douglas had been called out of town.
 I kind of needed him to reinforce whatever I taught.
 I told the Matron I would certainly try.
 As soon as I returned to home base, I zipped over to the internet café to pull “Helping Babies Breath” info.
 Finally found some info on a British website including a little poster showing the algorithm.
 So I went to my back-up internet café to print the one page poster so I could make flip chart page poster for the next day.
 Thursday was to be my last clinical day as Friday was to be a holiday, Eid al Fitr (end of Ramadan).
 I was little sad I would be taking time away from my students to teach another group of people but I was in Africa to teach as many people as possible so decided I should go ahead with this project.
-I promised my students I would at least stop by the pediatric ward to say my final good-bye.
+I promised my students I would at least stop by the pediatric ward to say my final good-bye.9 September 2010 (Thursday) My last day of work, tomorrow is a holiday.
+I presented myself to the Matron (Aeisha) who in turn escorted me to the maternity ward.
+The nurses were still in report for change of shift.
+It had been a busy night.
+They asked if I could wait an hour or so before I did the in-service on resuscitation.
+I left to return to my students on the pediatric ward.
+They were genuinely pleased to see me.
+I told the Matron I would continue working with my students until someone came to retrieve me to teach in the maternity ward.
+She said that would probably be the best use of my time.

 3 patients had been admitted overnight.
 More malaria and another burned baby.
 Ouch!
 My students and I got to work, taking vital signs, preparing for a dressing change and talking about complications of the medications our patients were receiving.
 They are so much more relaxed with me now, comfortable asking questions and doing some tasks independently.
 We were busy so I did not even notice the maternity ward staff never came to get me.
 I walked back over to the maternity ward before I left and everyone was busy with lots of mothers in various stages of delivery.
 I reported to the Matron I was not able to teach a modified “Helping Babies Breath” program.
 She told me since I did not meet my objective – I would have to return some day to teach.
 Maybe I will…